jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 Amazon S3 Adapter for Snowball, which has a data transfer rate typically between 250 MB/s and 400 MB/s

+> If the connectivity is over-burdened and if you have a short time window for migration, Snowball is often a good choice to move data.

 ## Database Migration Service
 - You must create an EC2 instance to perform the replication tasks
 - Works over VPC Peering, VPN (site to site, software), Direct Connect